-Normally when you image the posterior cruciate ligament on sagittal images you should see a considerable posterior horn of the meniscus on that image or the image adjacent to it.
+Normally when you image the posterior cruciate ligament on sagittal images you should see a considerable portion of the posterior horn of the meniscus on that image or the image adjacent to it.

-Post-operative Menisci are harder to evaluate because the two most important criteria, i.e. abnormal signal and abnormal shape, do not work any more.
+Post-operative menisci are harder to evaluate because the two most important criteria, i.e. abnormal signal and abnormal shape, do not apply.

-Abnormal signal is not anymore a reliable sign of a tear, because if there has been a suture repair, this will heal with scar tissue, which also has high signal on PD-images (figure).
+Abnormal signal is no longer a reliable sign of a tear, because if there has been a suture repair, this will heal with scar tissue, which also has high signal on PD-images (figure).

-However if there is also high signal on T2-weighted images than you can make the diagnosis of a tear as this is the result of synovial fluid leaking into a tear.
+Although an uncommon finding, if there is also high signal on T2-weighted images, then you can make the diagnosis of a tear, as this is the result of synovial fluid leaking into a meniscal tear.

 This however is an uncommon finding.

 Abnormal shape can be the result of partial meniscectomy.